Dyrutter/anime_recommendations/README.md

 # Anime Recommendations

 The scripts in this project can be used to find anime recommendations.
-MLOps are incorporated using MLflow, Weights and Biases (wandb), and FastAPI.
+Three different systems were created.
+The first recommends anime based on similar anime.
+The second recommends anime based on the preferences of similar users.
+The third recommends anime based on ratings a user has assigned to previously-watched anime.
+MLOps are incorporated using MLflow and Weights & Biases, allowing the three systems to be run simultaneously.
 The workflow components are:

 1) Download: Download raw data and save it as wandb artifacts